 One of the main characters dies during or at the end of the story.

 I have a dilemma when it comes to this subject.
-I love the books that make me cry because I love the emotional roller coaster I get to experience throughout a story and mostly because I love torturing myself with a book hangover I will be usually suffering days after reading it.
+I love the books that make me cry because I love the emotional roller coaster I get to experience throughout a story and mostly because I love torturing myself with a book hangover that has me suffer days after reading it.
 You can check out my favorite list of books that make me cry.
-However, as much as I love experiencing that level of connectedness with the characters and the story, I hate having to experience the torture during the reading and the book hangover afterward.
+However, as much as I love experiencing that level of connection with the characters and the story, I hate having to experience the torture during the reading and the book hangover afterward.
 It is a difficult subject.

 What are the things that make you WANT or NOT WANT to read a book?